 A novice aerialist connects work and aerial arts training.

 In a meeting this past week, we were asked to share something humorous that happened to us recently.
-My humorous moment might have been a wide-eyed shocking moment for others!
-Now mind you, the pandemic threw a considerable barrier to my usual training schedule that was 4-6 times a week at the studio.
+My humorous moment might have been a wide-eyed, shocking moment for others!
+Now, mind you, the pandemic threw a considerable barrier to my usual training schedule, which was 4-6 times a week at the studio.
 I’ve been back at the studio learning and training again for the past few months.
 I’ve found that my fear factor isn’t quite as strong as it used to be.
 I’m willing to go for it and trust my skills, trainer, and the mat beneath me.
 Well, go for it, I did!
 There’s a “double knee hang drop” move where you slide from balancing on your back to end up hanging by your knees.
 I’ve done it before, and I wasn’t afraid of it… So I just went for it.

-What I failed to calculate, however, was the fact that after 18 months away from regular lyra training, my knee pits forgot how much that hurt and my hands hadn’t entirely built up the grip strength I once had – the result?
-I landed in a heap on the mat below my hoop, facefirst.
-I laughed at the moment and now looking back at it.
+What I failed to calculate, however, was the fact that after 18 months away from regular lyra training, my knee pits forgot how much that hurt, and my hands hadn’t entirely built up the grip strength I once had – the result?
+I landed in a heap on the mat below my hoop, face-first.
+I laughed at the moment, and now, looking back at it.
 This is why our studio has mats and insists that we use them!
 Safety!

 But as I reflected on sharing this with colleagues who didn’t know I trained in the aerial arts, that moment was gasp-worthy for them.
 However, I learned from that moment, and then I began to ponder what the aerial arts taught me about leadership and work.